When it comes to one of the oldest places in the United States, there’s no…

 As the capital city of the Yucatan state (and with nearly a million residents), I can’t really claim Merida is a hidden gem.
 What I can say is most American tourists probably haven’t considered swapping out their beach vacay for an inland adventure.

 Another great reason to visit Merida?
 Day trips.
-Located clear across the peninsula from Cancun, you’re in close proximity to many incredible sites that are just a little too far from the more tourist-y eastern coast.
-Those with a serious sense of adventure should visit Cenotes Cuzama (about an hour from Merida)—a series of swimming holes formed by collapsed limestone bedrock, exposing crystal-clear ground water.
-Bring your suit, towel and underwater camera, the photo ops are incredible!
+Located clear across the peninsula from Cancun, you’re in close proximity to many incredible sites that are just a little too far from the more touristy eastern coast.
+Those with a serious sense of adventure should visit Cenotes Cuzama (about an hour from Merida)—a series of swimming holes formed by collapsed limestone bedrock, exposing crystal-clear groundwater.
+Bring your suit, towel, and underwater camera, the photo ops are incredible!

 You’re also close to many ancient Mayan ruins.
 Famed Chichen Itza is just an hour and a half away; and the lesser-known Dzibilchaltún ruins is just 10 miles outside Merida (and there’s a cenote there, too!).

 Lastly, about three hours northeast, you’ll find the tiny seaside town of Las Coloradas.
 You’ll find tons of biodiversity and many flamingos here as well, but it’s the pink lakes that captivate travelers.
-These bubblegum pink bodies of water are caused by hard flat salt plains that creating shallow lagoons.
+These bubblegum pink bodies of water are caused by hard flat salt plains that create shallow lagoons.
 Red algae, plankton, and brine shrimp thrive in the salty water.
 When the water evaporates, these organisms become more concentrated.
 The result?
-Vibrant waters unlike anything you’ve ever seen in your life.
+Vibrant waters are unlike anything you’ve ever seen in your life.